 Federal Student Loans

 Federal student loans are funded by the federal government.
-Interest rates are fixed (and comparatively fair) and are set annually by Congress every July.
-Also available in many cases are income-driven repayment plans and deferment or forbearance options in the case of life changes such as sudden loss of a job or other roadblocks to repayment.
+Interest rates are fixed (and comparatively fair) and are set by Congress.
+Federal student loans also come with protections like income-driven repayment and deferment or forbearance options in the case of life changes, such as sudden loss of a job or other roadblocks to repayment.

 The following are the federal student loan options offered: